Combat disruption with a flexible operations model

 - Isn’t clear about its core competencies, value proposition, and role in the supply chain.

 Transitioning to a flexible operations model takes a deliberate, structured approach.
 Otherwise, it’s all too easy to react when pressures mount and make suboptimal decisions in the long run.

 A systematic review of your organization’s capabilities and core competencies should be part of your annual strategic review and planning process.
 This is the time to take a step back and assess whether changes you’re seeing in the marketplace and among your customers still align with your capabilities and plans and where you might need to make changes.
 Key questions to ask include: What are your competencies?
 What’s the market like?
 Where is it going?
 Who are my potential customers and competitors?
 It’s difficult to choose a viable path without answers to those, and many other, questions.

-1. Scale processes and operations
+1. Scale your processes and operations

 2. Forge strategic alliances

 What if you find your equipment or competencies diverging from changing customer needs?
 Form alliances with organizations that can fill the gap.
 Take a company that built a successful business making a narrow range of light fixtures for fluorescent bulbs.
 The rise of LED technology, however, has created almost countless possibilities for fixture shape and size, forcing the company to quickly pivot to supply the products customers want at competitive pricing.
 Forming an alliance with another supplier makes that possible.
 Or take a metal processor that’s running at full or perhaps over capacity.
 By leveraging a strategic alliance with a firm that has extra capacity, the metal processor can choose to run its highest margin products while shifting lower margin production to its partner.

 3. Engage your workforce in new ways